MrLately/nas_plex/README.md

 ## Configuration

-Before running the script, make sure to adjust the configuration variables in the script according to your preferences:
+Before running the script, make sure to adjust the configuration variables in the script according to your preferences (can leave default):

 - `MOUNT_POINT`: The directory where the external drive will be mounted.
 - `SHARE_NAME`: The name of the Samba share.